High performance computing

 Direct access applications may be possible, subject to availability of capacity.
 These applications are competitively assessed with other bids.
 To reduce risk of disappointment, potential users not directly funded by NERC, particularly those applying for EU funds, are expected to secure their HPC costs elsewhere.

-Find out more about non-NERC funded access in the document below.
+Find out about non-NERC funded access in the guideline document in downloads section of this page.